-- a.
-Consistent with the role and mission of the University, recommendations will protect academic programs and educational needs of students. - b.
+a.
+Consistent with the role and mission of the University, recommendations will protect academic programs and educational needs of students.

+- b.
 The recommendations will protect the University's commitment to the principle of tenure.
 Thus, elimination or reconfiguration of a program or department is the only procedure by which tenured faculty may be removed because of a financial emergency. - c.
 The recommendations will protect the University's commitment to equal opportunity. - d.
-The recommendations will provide that the budget for salaries and wages of the Administration's first, second, and third echelons as a unit will be reduced equitably with reductions in budgeted salaries and wages across the University. - 6.
-Recommendations for Reconfiguration of Programs or Administrative Units - a.
+The recommendations will provide that the budget for salaries and wages of the Administration's first, second, and third echelons as a unit will be reduced equitably with reductions in budgeted salaries and wages across the University. - e.
+High financial priority will be given to granting of providing at least a year of notice to tenured faculty, and to granting adequate providing six months notice to nontenured faculty and to staff. - 6.
+Recommendations for Reconfiguration of Programs and Administrative Units - a.
 Definition: Programs are defined as departments, degree programs, majors or options within departments, interdepartmental degree programs, and units. - b.
 Definition: Reconfiguration may involve one or a combination of the following, any of which result in a loss of position: absorption of one or more programs unto another program; merger or consolidation of two or more programs to form a new program; separation of a program into two or more programs; elimination.
 Reconfiguration also applies to administrative units. - c.
 Criteria for Consideration of Proposals for Reconfiguration - The Reconfiguration Committee will base its consideration of the proposed program reconfiguration on criteria of quality, centrality, need, and cost.
 A list of more specific considerations is provided below. - Not all criteria will have equal weight nor should proposals be evaluated on some algebraic formula based on the criteria.
 The listing is to be considered as a reminder of factors to be included in review of proposals for reconfiguration. - Criteria may have different implications in different contexts.
 For example, "accreditation status" of a program might count against a proposal for merger if the resulting unit could not be accredited; however, it might favor a proposal for elimination of a unit on the verge of losing accreditation. - d.
-Specific Criteria for Use in Evaluating Proposals for Reconfiguration - 1) Quality - a) Productivity of a program as indicated by applicants for admission, credit hours generated, degree recipients, scholarly publications, and service internal or external to the University.
+Specific Criteria for Use in Evaluating Proposals for Reconfiguration - 1) Quality

+Productivity of a program as indicated by applicants for admission, credit hours generated, degree recipients, scholarly publications, and service internal or external to the University.